 Part of the mission at Saratoga Community Health Center is to educate through opportunity.
 Our Nutrition Prescription program allows us to engage with patients, providing them nutritional information and access to locally grown vegetables.
-In 2015, we built a small community garden at the health center which allowed our patients to take fresh greens home to their families.
-Since the garden was a huge success in its inaugural year, we decided to replant our garden in April.

 We believe that good nutrition plus good habits create a strong foundation of health.
 If you would like to support this program or sponsor a vegetable share for a patient, please click here.